Master's in Instructional Leadership (for non teachers)

-This Masters of Education was designed for people who want to improve their own leadership skills
+This Master of Education was designed for people who want to improve their own leadership skills

 and then learn how to train others to be better leaders.